earthlab/neon-veg/README.md

 -	purrr
 -	broom

 The Woody Vegetation Structure data product is delivered in a series of data tables.
 The "mapping and tagging" table contains tree stem locations.
 The "apparent individual" table contains structural measurements of individual plants.
-Multiple folders of each kind of data table exist at each NEON site.
+The "plot per year" data table contains useful information about that year's sampling.
+For more information about these data, consult the [NEON User Guide to Woody Plant Vegetation Structure](http://data.neonscience.org/api/v0/documents/NEON_vegStructure_userGuide_vA).
+For a NEON site with multiple dates of field data collection, a series of data tables is generated for each date of collection.
 To combine these data into a single set of data tables, NEON provides the *stackByTable* function within the [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities) package.

 To install the neonUtilities package: